CSC207-UofT/course-project-sports-agents/phase2/accessibility.md

 Tolerance for error:
-Our program requires commands be spelled exactly correctly, otherwise they will not function.
+We convert all inputs to lower case, which tolerates any mis-capitalizations from the user.
+However, it still requires commands be spelled exactly correctly, otherwise they will not function.
 In the future, we could implement a rudimentary form of spellcheck to correct single-letter spelling mistakes in words and tolerate that error.